Radoje Kontić: Biography

 He was the last Chairman of the Socialist Republic of Montenegro's Executive Council from 1989 to 1991 - a post which he obtained by riding the wave of the anti-bureaucratic putsch in Montenegro during January 1989.
-He also served as the Prime Minister of Yugoslavia from February 9, 1993 until May 19, 1998 when he lost a no-confidence vote.
+He also served as the Prime Minister of Yugoslavia from February 9, 1993 until May 19, 1998 when he lost a no-confidence vote for refusing to prevent the Democratic Party of Socialists of Montenegro victory in Montenegro.
 He was a member of the League of Communists of Montenegro and later a member of the Democratic Party of Socialists of Montenegro.

 Like many others in the technocratically inclined second generation of Yugoslav communists, Kontić entered politics through directorial stints in state-owned companies.
 In Kontić's particular case, he worked his way up the corporate/political ladder in the Nikšić steelmill throughout the late 1960s and 1970s.
 Finally in 1978 he became a member of SR Montenegro's Executive Council, thus entering politics full-time.